Nirmitee5/y/README.md

-i have made few changes to the read me file now
+i have updated the readme file and i am still working on the codebase